 Chance offers a process-driven education that develops the whole child.
 Our exceptionally capable students have the habits and behaviors that enable them to adapt, collaborate, achieve, contribute, lead, communicate and show respect for themselves and others.
 Such traits serve graduates well at next schools, in relationships and in jobs.
 And they serve them well in life.

 Chance students are motivated, self-directed learners who transition beautifully to middle school.
 Official transcripts from their next schools show that over 95 percent of our alumni earn As and Bs in middle school and attain a variety of achievements.

 As graduates move forward, they adapt to demands of a new school, schedule and routine.
 And they handle the transition quite well.
-Typically, 60 percent of Chance graduates enter sixth grade at these private, independent and parochial schools: Holy Trinity, Kentucky Country Day, Louisville Collegiate, Our Lady of Lourdes, St. Agnes, St. Francis, St. Leonard’s, St. Margaret Mary, Summit and Walden.
-Approximately 40 percent attend sixth through eighth grades in public middle schools, which include Brown School, Crosby, Kammerer, Meyzeek and Noe Middle Schools in Jefferson County; North and South Oldham Schools in Oldham County; and Highland Hill Middle School in Indiana.
+Typically, 60 percent of Chance graduates enter sixth grade at these private, independent schools: Louisville Collegiate School, Kentucky Country Day, St. Francis School.
+Approximately 40 percent attend sixth through eighth grades in public middle schools, which include Noe and Meyzeek Middle Schools in Jefferson County; North and South Oldham Schools in Oldham County.